 A moving company is not an insurance company, so by law, they can’t sell you insurance.
 There are some other issues too, which we’ll get into in a minute.
 Federal law and most state laws don’t leave you completely out in the cold.
 California’s (and the federal government’s) released value protection or valuation coverage, for example, covers your items at 60 cents per pound per item, which if you think about it, isn’t much at all.
 Let’s say you have a brand new $500 TV that weighs 50 pounds, and it’s damaged during the move.
 With 60 cents per pound per item valuation coverage, you are paid just $30.00.

 Can I purchase additional insurance?

 At just 60 cents per pound per item, it’s obvious the movers’ basic coverage is insufficient for most moves.
-That’s why we suggest that all our customers purchase additional third party moving insurance through Baker International.
+That’s why we suggest that all our customers purchase additional third-party moving insurance through Baker International.
 They, unlike a moving company, are an insurance company.
-They are expert at the claims process and they are fully underwritten, meaning they have to money to pay out on any claims.
+They are experts at the claims process and they are fully underwritten, meaning they have money to pay out on any claims.

 Are there limitations on full value protection?

 There may be limits on fuel value protection.
 Be sure to read your policy carefully.
 For example, you might not be covered for boxes you pack, simply because there’s no way to verify the original condition of what’s inside the boxes.
 Most policies also have a deductible.